unikraft/docs/content/en/docs/concepts/architecture.md

-In contrast to classical OS work, which can be roughly split between monolithic kernels (with great performance) versus micro-kernels that provide great isolation between OS com- ponents (at the expense of performance), our work embraces both the monolithic design (no protection between compo- nents) and the modularity that micro-kernels advocated.
+In contrast to classical OS work, which can be roughly split between monolithic kernels (with great performance) versus micro-kernels that provide great isolation between OS components (at the expense of performance), our work embraces both the monolithic design (no protection between components) and the modularity that micro-kernels advocated.

-We use modularity to enable specialization, splitting OS functionality into fine-grained components that only commu- nicate across well-defined API boundaries.
-Our key observa- tion is that we can obtain performance via careful API design and static linking, rather than short-circuiting API bound- aries for performance.
+We use modularity to enable specialization, splitting OS functionality into fine-grained components that only communicate across well-defined API boundaries.
+Our key observation is that we can obtain performance via careful API design and static linking, rather than short-circuiting API boundaries for performance.
 To achieve the overarching principle of modularity, Unikraft consists of two main components: